-- a. a change notice form (Annex H) specifying the details of frequency generation change; - b. the measurement results of required tests; and - c. a technical data sheet describing the oscillator, including: - i. oscillator type, - ii. oscillator specifications, - iii. assurance of oscillator manufacturer that the specification of the old and new oscillators are identical, except for the frequency, as appropriate, in the form of a detailed statement.
+- b. the measurement results of required tests, in accordance with section 4.7; and - c. a technical data sheet describing the oscillator, including: - i. oscillator type, - ii. oscillator specifications, - iii. assurance of oscillator manufacturer that the specification of the old and new oscillators are identical, except for the frequency, as appropriate, in the form of a detailed statement.